 To remove peach skins, bring a large pot of water to a rolling boil and set up a large bowl of cold water and ice next to the stove.
 Using tongs, add the peaches to the boiling water three or four at a time and allow them to boil for 30-40 seconds, fully submerged.
 Then, lift the peaches out of the hot water and plunge them into the ice water bath.
 Allow them to sit completely submerged in the icewater for one minute.
 Once the peaches are cool, the skins will rub right off the peach flesh, and they're ready for baking.

-- Egg wash (1 egg and 1 large pinch of salt, beaten)
+Egg wash (1 large egg and 1 large pinch of salt, beaten)

 Preheat the oven to 425° F. In a large bowl, combine peach slices, sugar, cornstarch or tapioca, and lime zest.
 Toss the mixture until the peaches are evenly coated, then pour into the prepared, chilled pie shell.

 Cover the fruit with the prepared, chilled top crust, shape as desired.
 Chill the shaped pie for at least 20 minutes.